 Their daily challenges are also very useful if you are looking for something for your pupil to undertake little but regular Maths practice.

-Log in example: (Name: Mister Hardee)
+Log in example: (Name: Gareth Bale)

 A free and rich resource that provides everything from tutorial videos to textbook style worksheets, many of which have answers provided for quick and accurate self-assessment.

-- Ensure your pupil knows their Timestables (multiplication tables).
+- Ensure your pupil knows their Times tables (multiplication tables).

-A new App, again provided by PiXL, that allows students to practice and develop their times tables outside of class.
+A new App, again provided by PiXL that allows students to practice and develop their Times Tables outside of class.
 A number of different options encourages pupils to use it regularly.

 RUDE MAN is an acronym created from the skills we feel provide pupils with a good structure in choosing and gathering the correct information.